cloud-apim/otoroshi-plugin-moesif/readme.md

 In this example, we linked the customer_key and the company_key to the email property located in the apikey's metadata `$.metadata.email`.

-By default, the 'Moesif' plugin won't send any information if all the mandatory fields are not filled.
+By default, the `Moesif` plugin won't send any information if all the mandatory fields are not filled.

 ## Customisation